mikeosei/Spring-Chicken/learning.md

 If your controller has 4 dependencies → you stub all 4 If dependencies have dependencies → it snowballs fast

-Apple is still tightly coupled to FruitCatapult even though we are using constructor
+Apple is still tightly coupled to FruitCatapult even though we are using constructor.
+If we want to throw an orange we still have to change the code of FruitCatapult

 3.